 In dilated cardiomyopathy, the enlargement of the left ventricle makes it weaker and less able to pump blood out of the heart, which reduces the amount of blood leaving the heart.
-It can also affect the mitral valve in the left side of the heart, between the atrium (top chamber) and ventricle, which normally helps to direct the flow of blood and prevents the blood flowing backwards.
-However, here the valve does not close completely, and blood leaks backwards - known as mitral valve regurgitation.

 Knowing that iron overload can affect the heart can help to identify any early symptoms of this, and allows treatment to be started earlier.
 The sooner treatment is started the more likely it is to be effective in reducing and controlling symptoms.